-A range of resources to use in Liturgy, reference materials, boxes of artefacts for all major faiths support the teachers planning for curriculum RE and a range of liturgies.
+A range of resources to use in Celebration of the Word, reference materials, boxes of artefacts for all major faiths support the teachers planning for curriculum RE and a range of liturgies.

 The RE Co-ordinator takes responsibility for regular review of resources so that priorities can be identified.